eodash/eodash/docs/STAC.md

 ```

 ### eodash Flat Styles

 eodash Flat Styles extend the standard [OpenLayers Flat Styles](https://openlayers.org/en/latest/apidoc/module-ol_style_flat.html) to support dynamic, user-configurable styling.
 This extension introduces additional properties to the style object to enable interactive visualizations, legends, and tooltips.

 The core of this extension is the ability to define style `variables` that can be dynamically updated by the user through a `jsonform`.
-This allows users to adjust visualization parameters like colors or filter values as well as `tooltip` properties directly from the user interface and update the legend scale.
+This allows users to adjust visualization parameters like colors or filter values, as well as `tooltip` properties, directly in [EOxLayerControl](https://eox-a.github.io/EOxElements/?path=/story/elements-eox-layercontrol--layer-styles-config) and update the legend scale.

 - **`variables`**: A key-value map where style properties can be defined as variables.
-- **`jsonform`**: A [EOxJSONForm]() JSON Schema that defines a form.
+- **`jsonform`**: A [EOxJSONForm](https://eox-a.github.io/EOxElements/?path=/docs/elements-eox-jsonform--docs) JSON Schema that defines a form.
 This form is rendered in the UI, allowing users to modify the `variables` at runtime.
 - **`legend`**: Configuration for displaying a layer's legend.
 - **`tooltip`**: Configuration for defining interactive tooltips that appear on feature hover or click.